rmoehn/cartpole/interruptibility/abstract.md

 happens in practice.
 For that I ran Sarsa(λ) and Q-learning in the cart-pole environment and observed how their behaviour changes when they get interrupted everytime the cart moves more than $1.0$ units to the right.
-In my primitive scenario, Sarsa(λ) spends roughly four times as many timesteps on the left of the centre when interrupted compared to when not, Q-learning roughly three times.
+In my primitive scenario, Sarsa(λ) spends 4-6 times as many timesteps on the left of the centre when interrupted compared to when not, Q-learning 2-3 times.
 In other words, interruptions noticeably influence the behaviour of Sarsa(λ) and Q-learning.
 More theoretical work to prevent that is underway, but further theoretical and practical investigations are welcome.